syedsaqibali/crispy/README.md

-# Crisp Homework Assignment by Submitted Saqib Ali 7/26/2021
+# Crisp Homework Assignment Submitted by Saqib Ali on 7/26/2021

 ## Description:
+Assignment given by Crisp to Saqib Ali on 7/21/2021 for interview purposes.

 ## Pre-requisites:
 - Install [Docker](https://www.docker.com/)